 - Finely chop the chocolate and melt it gently with the butter in the microwave, stirring regularly until fully melted.
 Add the sugar to the chocolate-butter mixture, stirring well, and set aside to cool for a few moments.
 Then add the eggs one by one, stirring well after each addition.
 Add the cocoa, cinnamon, and cloves, and stir until incorporated.

-- Pour batter into the buttered cake pan and bake for approximately 25 minutes, or until the center of the cake looks set and the top is a bit crackly-looking and it only jiggles slightly, if at all.
-Let the cake cool in its pan on a rack for 10 minutes, then carefully turn the cake out of the pan onto a place.
+- Pour batter into the buttered cake pan and bake for 25 minutes, or until the center of the cake looks set and the top is a bit crackly-looking and it only jiggles slightly, if at all.
+Let the cake cool in its pan on a rack for 10 minutes, then carefully turn the cake out of the pan onto a plate.
 Then invert it again, so that the crackly side is facing upward.
 Allow to cool completely.
 The cake will deflate slightly as it cools.

 - Serve in wedges at room temperature, dusted with confectioners sugar if you like, or topped with a dollop of whipped cream or vanilla creme fraiche.